Tyler W. Hudson

 Served as Senior Counsel on the Financial Fraud Taskforce in the U.S. Securities and Exchange Commission’s Division of Enforcement

-Ty graduated magna cum laude from Baker University with an accounting degree.
-He was a member of the golf team earning Academic All-American and All-Conference honors.
-He graduated from the University of Kansas School of Law where he was a member of the Law Review, the National Moot Court Team, and Order of the Coif (top 10% of class).
+He earned his undergraduate degree in accounting from Baker University, magna cum laude, and his law degree from the University of Kansas School of Law, magna cum laude, where he was a member of the Law Review, the National Moot Court Team, and Order of the Coif.

 Notable Litigation